cbaruselli/practical-programming-in-chemistry-exercises/Lecture04/README.md

 1. perform **error handling** to build more robust code and deal with errors more descriptively,
 1. and finally **build classes** as a way to demonstrate object-oriented programming,

-of course all with some chemical themes!
+and as always, with some chemical themes!

 ## Setup

 There are no particular package dependencies required for this weeks exercises.
 However you still need to pull the repo updates from GitHub as you have done before.

+**Important**: ensure you have saved your previous weeks exercises in a folder **different from your local copy of the practical programming repository**.
+You only need to do this if you made changes to (for example) exercise 3 from within the repository.
+In this case, copy the notebook into a different folder and double check that it is backed up.
+Then revert the changes inside the repository, and pull this weeks exercises.

-Open the exercise in a VSCode window, and open the jupyter notebooks directly in VSCode.
+Copy Exercise 4 to a different folder before starting to work on them, opening the jupyter notebooks directly in VSCode.

-Make sure you have completed the setup associated with Exercise 3 to be able to do this.

 ## Warm-up